NIMH ADHD Research & Information Hub

 Monday-Friday, 8:30 a.m. - 5:00 p.m.
 ET

-NIMH provides ADHD information and research updates but does not offer medical advice or treatment referrals.
-For ADHD treatment information, contact SAMHSA at 1-800-662-4357 or consult a healthcare provider.
+NIMH provides ADHD information and research updates but does not offer medical advice or individual clinical services.
+For personal guidance, consider speaking with a qualified professional in your area.

 Related ADHD Resources